 The firm is recognized in Chambers USA’s top tier for litigation in California, and many of the firm’s litigators are individually ranked.
-Munger Tolles has five Fellows in the American College of Trial Lawyers and two former Chairs of the ABA Section of Litigation.
+Munger Tolles has four Fellows in the American College of Trial Lawyers and two former chairs of the ABA Section of Litigation.

 We believe that clerkships provide valuable experience.
 More than 70 percent of our attorneys served as law clerks to federal judges.
 Beyond clerkships, our attorneys also have experiences that bring an additional dimension to our client service.
 Many of our litigators honed their courtroom skills while serving as assistant U.S. attorneys and a number of our lawyers have advanced degrees in relevant subject matter areas, including physics, engineering and medicine.

 A sample of the firm’s recent litigation and trial work includes representing: